Skip to content

 • Absolutely Nothing.
 I have even seen cases where a user accidentally enters an erroneous tracking number like “123” into the data entry field of a tracking web page.
 Then surprisingly, the web page provides an updated status of “shipped”

-The term “shipped” is just one example of how a business term can be misunderstood by different stakeholders.
-In a typical organization, there are hundreds of these key business terms that require shared understanding across systems and partner organizations.
+Amazingly, the term “shipped” is just one example of hundreds within one industry of how a business term can be misunderstood by different stakeholders.
 Indeed, for any business, but especially a data-centric one, mutually understood definitions are crucial.
 Hence, organizations must update their business lexicons and glossaries to provide measurable operational definitions, not just a loosely-defined data dictionary.
+For more information on this topic, see my article, Poor Operational Definitions Impede Supply Chain Tech Adoption: Now Is the Time For A Big Change.

 a.
 Most Business Executive Teams Do Not Provide Much Corporate Guidance on Managing Data.